 - Performance improvement

-- No additional revenues
+- · No additional revenues

 - \$5,000 in up-front expense

-- Team estimates closer team integration will increase velocity by approx. 2%
+- Team estimates intangible benefits of closer team integration at 3x reference story (gut check: ~2% velocity increase)

-- Current velocity is 200pts/sprint

-- Current revenue "run rate" is \$250/pt

 - Estimate 25 points of effort to research, purchase and install

-- Assume system will need replacement in 3 years

 Which project should we do first?
 Should we do them both?